sagnikc395/100xdevs-cohort1/week4/week4.1/notes.md

 ```
 now to mutate the state variable we need to use setTodo (the callback), with the business logic on what we want to do on the todo variable.

+- State can be passed using props(an object) and then render it.
+If it changes, then update with the new value
+Props are like argument for our component to render/ update the DOM tree node with.

+-